My So-Called Nomadic Life

-These days, the are two major seasons in my life: travel season and work season.
-I still work during travel season and I still travel a bit during work season, but they are very, very different.
+These days, there are two major seasons in my life: travel season and work season.
+I still work during the travel season, and I still travel a bit during the work season, but they are very, very different.

 So, what does that mean?

-When my work season is over, I leave my little tourist town for somewhere new and start my winter job, teaching English online.
-You can read about my job with VIPKID here if you're interested.
+When my work season is over, I leave my little tourist town for somewhere new and start my winter job, teaching English online with VIPKID.

 I love my semi-nomadic lifestyle and, personally, I could never travel all year round.

 - I can't afford it!
 Moving around is expensive and, though I might try, I am not the most financially responsible person (yet!).
 Having seasonal work gives me the opportunity to settle in and top up my bank account.

 - Travel can be exhausting!
 I love to travel, but after five or six or seven months, I'm usually ready for just a teensy bit of stability and to sleep in the same bed for more than a few nights at a time.